A normal form for a real 2-codimensional submanifold in $\mathbb{C}^{N+1}$ near a CR singularity: Introduction and Main Result

 that transforms $M$ into the following normal form:

 where $\varphi'_{m,n}\left(z',\overline{z'}\right)$ is a bihomogeneous polynomial of bidegree $(m,n)$ in $\left(z',\overline{z'}\right)$ satisfying the following normalization conditions

 \et

 A few words about the construction of the normal form.
 We want to find a formal biholomorphic map sending $M$ into a formal normal form.
 This leads us to study an infinite system of homogeneous equations by truncating the original equation.
-As in the paper of Huang-Yin, this system is a semi-non linear system and is very hard to solve.
-We have then to use the powerful Huang-Yin strategy and defining the weight of $z_{k}$ to be $1$ and the weight of $\overline{z}_{k}$ to be $s-1$, for all $k=1\dots, N$.
+As in the paper \cite {HY2} of Huang-Yin, this system is a semi-non linear system and is very hard to solve.
+We have then to use the powerful Huang-Yin's strategy and defining the weight of $z_{k}$ to be $1$ and the weight of $\overline{z}_{k}$ to be $s-1$, for all $k=1\dots, N$.
 Since ${\sf Aut}_{0}(M_{\infty})$ is infinite-dimensional, it follows that the homogeneous linearized normalization equations (see sections $3$ and $4$) have nontrivial kernel spaces.
-By using the preceding system of weights and a similar argument as in the paper of Huang-Yin ~\cite{HY2}, we are able to trace precisely how the lower order terms arise in non-linear fashion: The kernel space of degree $2t + 1$ is restricted by imposing a normalization condition on $\varphi'_{ts+1,0}(z)$ and the kernel space of degree $2t + 2$ by imposing normalization conditions on $\varphi'_{ts,0}(z)$.
+By using the preceding system of weights and a similar argument as in the paper~\cite{HY2} of Huang-Yin , we are able to trace precisely how the lower order terms arise in non-linear fashion: The kernel space of degree $2t + 1$ is restricted by imposing a normalization condition on $\varphi'_{ts+1,0}(z)$ and the kernel space of degree $2t + 2$ by imposing normalization conditions on $\varphi'_{ts,0}(z)$.
 The non-uniqueness part of the lower degree solutions are uniquely determined in the higher order equations.

-We would like to mention the pseudo-normal form constructed by Huang-Yin~\cite{HY1} as a related result to our result in $\mathbb{C}^{N+1}$.
-Our normal form is a natural generalization of the Huang-Yin normal form in $\mathbb{C}^{2}$.
-We would like to observe that our normalization conditions are invariant under the linear changes of coordinates that preserves the quadric model $M_{\infty}:=\left\{w=z_{1}\overline{z}_{1}+\dots+z_{N}\overline{z}_{N}\right\}$.
+We would like to mention the pseudo-normal form constructed by Huang-Yin in ~\cite{HY1} as a related result to our result in $\mathbb{C}^{N+1}$.
+Our normal form is a natural generalization of Huang-Yin's normal form in $\mathbb{C}^{2}$.
+We observe that our normalization conditions are invariant under the linear changes of coordinates that preserves the quadric model $M_{\infty}:=\left\{w=z_{1}\overline{z}_{1}+\dots+z_{N}\overline{z}_{N}\right\}$.
+Further related studies concerning the real submanifolds in the complex space near a CR singularity were done by Ahern-Gong in ~\cite{AG}, Coffman in ~\cite{Cof1},~\cite{Cof2},~\cite{Cof3},~\cite{Cof4}, Gong ~\cite{G1},~\cite{G2},~\cite{G3}, Huang in ~\cite{HY5}, Huang-Krantz in ~\cite{HY6}.
+Also, the existence of CR singularities on a compact and connected real submanifold of codimension $2$ was used together with natural assumtions on the boundary manifold $S$ Levi-flat hypersurfaces by Dolbeault-Tomassini-Zaitsev in ~\cite{DTZ}, ~\cite{DTZ1}.
+Further work in this direction was done by Lebl in ~\cite{L1}, ~\cite{L2}, ~\cite{L3}.

 A few words about the paper organization: In course of section $2$ we will give a generalization of the Moser partial normal form and we will make further preparations for our normal form construction.
 The normal form construction will be presented in the course of sections $3$ and $4$.
 In section $5$ we will prove the uniqueness of the formal transformation map.